 How does spending less time on social media but still posting sound?
-This episode covers how to automate your social media posts!
+In this episode, Kevan Lee covers how to automate your social media posts!

 How to Waste Less Time on Social Media While Still Producing Results with Kevan Lee

-Staying current with the trends, ie. Tools, features, general ways that social media is tending (more of a conversation than just posting).
+Staying current with the trends, ie. Tools, features, general ways that social media is trending (more of a conversation than just posting).
 Our goal is authentic engagement.

 What are some of the best ways to engage with your audience?

 - Monitoring – paying attention to DMs and @ mentions – less than 30% of companies respond to everyone.

 - Listening – being aware of conversations happening about your company or in your space.

 How important is it to respond to DMs and @ mentions in a timely manner?

 ?It’s important to respond quickly, how quickly depends on the platform.
 Twitter is the most immediate expectation – less than an hour is the best.
 Over-all less than 24 hours on all platforms.

 - There is no difference in reach and no penalties when posting with buffer vs. posting natively.
 (See the full report here: Do 3rd-Party Social Media Tools Negatively Affect Reach and Engagement?
 Our 200+ Post Experiment and Results).